 (Despite reports to the contrary, internet connectivity testing is only used to check if your network connection is working and not data collection.)

-However, I believe that Fedora could benefit from some limited data collection out-of-the-box such as the Fedora version and edition, and which packages are installed and how often they’re used.
-Not only would this for the first time help establish how many computers are actually running Fedora; but it would also help identify areas which Fedora should work on improving.
+However, I believe that Fedora Linux could benefit from some limited data collection out-of-the-box such as the Fedora Linux version and edition, and which packages are installed and how often they’re used.
+Not only would this for the first time help establish how many computers are running Fedora Linux; but it would also help identify areas which Fedora Linux should work on improving.

 - Broken packages.
 Rapid changes in the number of installs or time-since-last use in popular software can help identify updates that caused problems.